Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology RSS feed.

-To assess the duration of effect of a single dose of Biotène® Moisturizing Spray on xerostomia compared to water spray.
+The objective of this study was to assess the duration of effect of a single dose of Biotène Moisturizing Spray on xerostomia compared to water spray.

 - Salvage transoral robotic surgery in early stage oropharyngeal recurrenceby Ashwinna Asairinachan, Fergal O'Duffy, Tsien Fua, Matthew J.R Magarey, Benjamin J. Dixon on 14/01/2021 at 12:00 am